Unboxed-Software/solana-course/content/program-state-management.md

 account_data.serialize(&mut &mut note_pda_account.data.borrow_mut()[..])?;
 ```

 The above example converts the `account_data` object to a byte array and sets it to the `data` property on `note_pda_account`.
-This effectively saves the updated `account_data` variable to the data field of the new account.
+This saves the updated `account_data` variable to the data field of the new account.
 Now when a user fetches the `note_pda_account` and deserializes the data, it will display the updated data we’ve serialized into the account.

 ## Iterators